Vacating a Criminal Conviction and Your Rights as a Criminal Defendant in Massachusetts

 Grounds to File a Motion to Vacate a Criminal Conviction in Massachusetts

-Plea Must Be Knowingly, Intelligently, and Voluntarily Made
+A Plea Must Be Knowingly, Intelligently, and Voluntarily Made

-If a guilty plea was made, the defendant must have made the guilty plea knowingly, intelligently, and voluntarily for it to be valid.
-A plea is voluntary if the defendant made the plea of their own free will and was not unlawfully coerced into pleading guilty.
+Lastly, a plea is voluntary if the defendant made the plea of their own free will and was not unlawfully coerced into pleading guilty.

 Using a colloquy helps the judge ensure that the defendant’s guilty plea is free of coercion; that they understand the crimes they have been charged with; that they are aware of the extent of their guilt; that they understand the potential consequences involved, and that they are competent to make the plea.
 It also reminds the defendant that they have a right to a trial if they so choose.
 Failing to make these inquiries can be grounds for postconviction relief.